-If you have a NightStar version already installed, you must remove it before proceeding.
-See "First Remove NightStar" on page 4.
+If you have a NightStar version prior to 5.0 already installed, you must remove it before proceeding.
+See "Remove Old NightStar Versions" on page 4.

 3.2.3.1.
 Installation

 To install NightStar RT on a system that does not have NightStar, use the following command: